PaulD103/javascriptcodingProjects/bubblesort/README.md

 console.log(numbers);
 ```
 <hr>

-* In order to give the algorithm a meaning, a function is written that takes the numbers specified in the loop as parameters and sorts them
+* In order to give the algorithm a meaning, a function is written that takes the numbers specified in the loop as parameters and sorts them <br>

 ```javascript
    function bubbleSort(arr) {